trainML/stable-diffusion-training-example/README.md

 ## Generate Images with the Custom Checkpoint

-Once the checkpoint is ready, you can use it to generate new images with the target object inside.
+Once the checkpoint is ready, you can use it to generate new images of the target object.
 The `inference.py` file in this example repo generates a single image, but could be modified to generate as many images as needed.
 First create the output folder:

 ```
 mkdir -p output